YandaCoding/YandaCoding/README.md

-- 👋 Hi, I’m @YandaCoding
+- 👋 Hi, I’m Helena Yanda Mazivila
 - 👀 I’m interested in ...
 LEARNING HOW TO CODE AND COMMUNICATING WITH OTHER PROGRAMMERS
 - 🌱 I’m currently learning ...
 BACHELOR OF COMPUTER INFORMATION SYSTEM AT THE UNIVERSITY OF THE FREE STATE
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 0787148664
 - 😄 Pronouns: ...
-SHE
-- ⚡ Fun fact: ...
+She/Her

 <!---
 YandaCoding/YandaCoding is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.